twofold-rsc/twofold/sites/website/app/pages/docs/guides/getting-started.md

 # Getting started

 Welcome to the Twofold documentation!
-This guide will help you setup your first RSC application.
+This guide will help you setup your first request-response based RSC application.

+## What's Twofold?

+Twofold is a framework for building RSC applications.
+Every Twofold app comes with:

+- An **RSC Router** built on top of React's new Suspense and Transition APIs.
+- Full support for **Server Components** and **Client Components**.
+- Secure **Server Functions** that automatically handle encryption and decryption of sensitive data.
+- Automatic configuration and setup for React Compiler, Tailwind, TypeScript, Prettier, React refresh, and React linting.

-Before setting up your application it's recommended you read [Don't use Twofold](/docs/philosophy/dont-use-twofold).
+Before continuing it's recommended you read [Don't use Twofold](/docs/philosophy/dont-use-twofold).

 ## Prerequisites